Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Application to health risk prediction

+The optimization problem~\eqref{eq:knapsack_icu} is known as the Knapsack problem which is NP-hard.
+Nevertheless, there are efficient approximate solvers and we note that the validity of JOMI does not rely on exactness of the results; in our experiments, we use the Python package \texttt{mknapsack}~\citep{mknapsack}.
+Existing methods such as~\cite{bao2024selective} cannot deal with such a complicated selection process.
+In contrast, our framework tackles this problem with a computation complexity that is polynomial in $m$, $n$, and the complexity of the subroutine $\cS(\cdot,\cdot)$.

-Figure~\ref{fig:icu_cons} shows the empirical miscoverage rate, length of prediction interval, and sizes of the selection set and reference sets.
-While vanilla conformal prediction is over-confident, our method achieves exact coverage for selected test units.
+Figure~\ref{fig:icu_cons} shows the empirical miscoverage, length of prediction interval, and sizes of the selection set and reference sets.
+While vanilla conformal prediction is over-confident and BY is overly conservative, our method achieves exact coverage for selected test units despite the complexity of the selection process.
 We also see a slightly positive correlation of $|\hat\cR_{n+j}|$ and $|\hcS|$.